MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-create-open-leave-absence.md

 ## Request an open-ended leave of absence

 1. In the **Employee self-service** workspace, on the **Time off balances** tile, select **More (...)**.
-2. To submit a leave of absence leave request, select **Request Leave of absence**.
+2. To submit a leave of absence request, select **Request Leave of absence**.
 3. Enter information in the **Leave type** and **Start date** fields.
 In the **End date** field, enter a tentative end date.
 4. If you must submit supporting documentation, under **Attachments**, select **Upload**.
 5. If you're ready to submit your request, select **Submit**.
 Otherwise, select **Save draft**.